23 Eco Friendly Bathroom Products For a Zero Waste Morning Routine

-Zero waste bathroom essentials
+Zero waste & eco friendly bathroom products

 Go take a look in your bathroom waste basket.
 No really!
 Humor me for a minute and go take a look!